apwbs/MARTSIA-Ethereum/README.md

 # MARTSIA-Ethereum

-#### This repository contains the implementation of the MARTSIA approach presented in the paper "[MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution](https://arxiv.org/abs/2303.17977)".
+#### This repository contains the Ethereum implementation of the MARTSIA approach presented in the paper "[MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution](https://arxiv.org/abs/2303.17977)".
 For the **Algorand**-based implementation, please check out [https://github.com/apwbs/MARTSIA-Algorand)!

 ## Guide

 ### Requirements
 There are two ways to run the system.
 The first one is to download the corresponding Docker Image for the Ethereum implementation stored at the [Docker Hub](https://hub.docker.com/repository/docker/apwbs/martsia/general).
 This is the simplest and fastest way to run the system.

-Otherwise, it is (strongly) recommended to install Docker and create a new image running Ubuntu 18.04 and then start one or more containers from that image.
+Otherwise (not so much recommended), install Docker and create a new image running Ubuntu 18.04 and then start one or more containers from that image.
 To do this, firstly use the DockerFile running `docker build -t image_name PATH_TO_THE_DOCKERFILE/DockerFiles/` to create a docker image.
 Then run `docker run -it -v PATH_TO_MARTSIA-EthereumFOLDER/MARTSIA-Ethereum/:/MARTSIA-Ethereum image_name` to create a container starting from the image created in the previous step.
 To run the first instance of a container run